ridhisha-tyagi/prepstack/README.md

 #Scope & Non-Goals

-Analytica does not aim to replace:
+Prepstack does not aim to replace:

 ⦁	pandas